May Bank Holiday - Practice Closure

 If you need to speak to or see a clinician then please use the Ask NHS app to make an appointment - see the appointmnets page for details.
 If you cannot access this app please call.

 Contact us Online.
-You can now access many of our other services from the NHS App and Ask NHS App or if necessary by e mail - please see the other services or online forms page before you call.
+You can now access many of our other services from the NHS App and Ask NHS App.

 If you are shielding or want updates on COVID 19 related issues please see the COVID 19 advice page.

 Attending Surgery.
 If you are asked to come to the surgery please do the following:

 - Confirm you have no COVID 19 symptoms - call if you think you have.